LelsersLasers/dwm/README.md

 # dwm
+Need to Fix: Add boarders back, but thinner, and make Picom not make those transparent.

 My Personal files for dwm.
 I have this in my home dir.
 By default, terminal is 'termite' and run launcher is 'dmenu'.

 My dmenu is also from suckless.org (not arch repos)